ladyd252/bad-baby/_posts/2019-05-01-mini-lemon-cupcakes-with-passion-fruit-mousse-frosting.md

 &nbsp;This recipe was one of the little bitty desserts I made last month for Dylan and Desserts.
 These little babies are frosted with delicious passion fruit mousse\!
 I think life is decidedly better with more passion fruit in it, and I think you would feel the same once you try these.&nbsp;

 The frosting is actually based on Brazilian passion fruit mousse and it is super easy to make\!
 You could even just serve this as a standalone dessert, in small ramekins, or mini mousse cups, and decorate as you like - fresh fruit, toasted coconut, etc. BUT\!
-In this recipe, I've decided to use it as a frosting, and I dare say it worked pretty well\!
+In this recipe, I've decided to use it as a frosting on teeny lemon cupcakes, and I dare say it worked pretty well\!
+The combination of sweet and the acidity of the fruit makes these little guys stand out in a crowd.

 ![](/uploads/dsc-0594.jpg)